rkadlick/Codecademy-Projects/back-end-engineer/film-finder/README.md

    * The project will display as a static webpage that allows you to interact with movie recommendations based on selected genres.

 ## Credits
-This was a practice project from the Front-End Engineer path at [Codecademy](https://www.codecademy.com).
+This was a practice project from the Back-End Engineer path at [Codecademy](https://www.codecademy.com).